nginxinc/nginxaas-for-azure-snippets/README.md

-# nginx-for-azure-arm-templates
+# NGINX For Azure Templates
-Example ARM templates for common NGINX for Azure use cases
+Example ARM/Bicep templates for common NGINX for Azure use cases